logo

 The business has paid around $434,000 in taxes since 2020.
 Their total tax levy during the same period was $780,000.
 The Andrew family asked Mayor Richard Ireland for that information to be put on the public record.

-The Municipality has a penalty rate of 18 per cent for unpaid taxes.
+The Municipality has a penalty rate of 18 per cent for unpaid taxes, applied once annually to the total outstanding balance.

 Andrew requested that council direct administration not proceed with the auction and provide relief to hospitality businesses, which he argued were disproportionately affected by emergency events such as COVID and the Jasper wildfire.